jesrodriguez0816/Loan_Eligibility_Prediction/README.md

 ### Visualizing Results of the Model using SHAP

 SHAPley Additive exPlanations is a tool that creates visualizations for a machine learning model.
-The resource I used to fit SHAP to my data can be found HERE.
+The resource I used to fit SHAP to my data can be found [HERE](https://towardsdatascience.com/explain-any-models-with-the-shap-values-use-the-kernelexplainer-79de9464897a).

 On the right side of the graph below, the legend indicates that RED is HIGH feature value and BLUE is LOW feature value.
 On the y axis, the features are divided individually.
 The x axis ranks how significant the impact is.

 ### Findings and Reccomendation
+The following features are the highest contributors or risk:
+* Income
+* Age
+* Years of experience at current employment
+* Years spent in current residence
+* Profession

+The following features are the lowest contributors of risk:
+* Marital status
+* Home ownership status
+* Car ownership status

 # Get random sample of data
 df = df.sample(frac=1)